svgdotjs/svg.js/README.md

 ```javascript
 path.bbox();
 ```
-This will return an object with the following values:
+This will return an instance of `SVG.BBox` containing the following values:

 ```javascript
 { height: 20, width: 20, y: 20, x: 10, cx: 30, cy: 20 }